Exploration and Development History of Uranium Mining on the Navajo Nation

 - Leetso, the Yellow Monster: Uranium Mining on the Colorado Plateau (more info) This fact sheet provides a brief account of uranium mining on the Colorado Plateau.
 Topics include the uranium rush and dealing with the uranium.
 Links within the text lead to additional information about related topic in this area.
 Also included on this site is a search box which enables users to search any topic on the Land Use History of the Colorado Plateau web pages, of which this resource is a part, and links to further research and resources.

-- Uranium Industry Annual 2002 (more info) This is the uranium industrial annual report for 2002, produced by the Energy Information Administration.
+- Uranium Industry Annual 2002 ( This site may be offline. ) This is the uranium industrial annual report for 2002, produced by the Energy Information Administration.
 The report is divided into two general chapters entitled U.S. Uranium Raw Materials Industry and Uranium Marketing Activities in the United States.
 Multiple links to tables and figures associated with these two chapters are provided, and four appendices include additional information.
 Also included is an extensive glossary.

 - Uranium Mining Left a Legacy of Death (more info) This article, published in Deseret News, addresses the effects of uranium mining in southeastern Utah.
 The article discusses the health effects suffered by former uranium miners, the state of remediation efforts at thousands of abandoned mines and the toxic legacy that remains, and the ongoing debate about whether the U.S. government knew the risks of radiation exposure to local residents and miners.
 A link to a related article entitled "Compensation Elusive for Most Navajo Radiation Victims" is also included.